Doravandebuurt/personalAssignment/Personal-Assignment-PandS-E-VDW/src/chapter_2.md

 # 2. PLC PROGRAM

 This is what the PLC visualisation looks like. lamps are used to indicate when a sertain function is executed.
+There are three buttons.

+- "On/Off" button to start or stop the process
+- "decrease temp -5 degrees" button to cool the water down by 5 degrees. the water cant get cooler than 15 degrees and it cant get warmer above the setpoint
+-"reset water to 30 degrees" button, to set the water temperature to 30 degrees.

 ![visualisation](./VISU.png)